 Before we get into the whole trip, Abang Island being the spot stowed away from many, it’s tough to find contacts to book your package tour.
 Here’s an unbiased tour package post I found that can guide you further to book.

-But wait, let’s first see where is Abang Island.
-It happens to be a part of Batam Riau.
+Let’s first see where is Abang Island.
+It is a part of Batam Riau.

 Spending the night

 We then sat down outside on the edge of the narrow pathway facing the sea with our legs dangling over the waters.
 Now the sea level was higher and the waves hit against the piles harder.
 The lust of cool breeze outside and the whispers of the waves wouldn’t let us back in.
 And so we sat.
-We sat there for hours, chatting about all the stupid things we did back in the days… and some other stuff which I can’t really mention over here (dad might read this, you know).
+We sat there for hours, chatting about all the stupid things we did back in the days.

 Damn, did we come too far from talking about snorkeling in Abang Island?
 Let’s get back to it.

 When we woke up, it was already late.
 We had overslept and everyone already had their swimsuits on.
 So we tried to gobble up noodles provided to us for breakfast.
 And off we went to the core of our trip there- for snorkeling at Abang Island!

 After fumbling around with the sizes of our flippers and swimwear, we got ’em and entered the boat again.
 They took us to shallow waters nearby smaller uninhabited islands where we could get the best snorkeling experience.
 And so was it the best snorkeling experience!
 We first were on the shallow parts where we could feel the land beneath us.

 Then with the life-jackets on, we were guided a little deeper (we took those off later anyway).